 Individual Therapy For the Treatment of Olfactory Reference Syndrome

 The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with Olfactory Reference Syndrome, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
-We have four therapists on staff, and offer services six days a week, including evenings and Saturdays.
+We have eight therapists on staff, and offer services six days a week, including evenings and Saturdays.
 If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.

 Group Therapy For the Treatment of Olfactory Reference Syndrome

 In addition to individual therapy, the OCD Center of Los Angeles also offers five weekly, low-fee, therapy/support groups for adults with OCD, Olfactory Reference Syndrome, and related conditions.
 These groups are led by our staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
 To learn more about our weekly groups for adults with OCD, Olfactory Reference Syndrome, and related conditions, click here.

 Telephone and Online Therapy for the Treatment of Olfactory Reference Syndrome